Region in detail

 The overview image is scrollable in up to date versions of Chrome, Firefox, and Internet Explorer 9 and later.
 There is also support for Safari 5.1, but may not work on certain old Macbooks.

-Jump to a position in your display using the drag/select tool (C).
+Jump to a position in your display using the drag/select icons (C and D).
 Click the double ended arrow (C) to scroll to another region by dragging the mouse cursor along the image up or downstream.
 Click (D) to select a region.
 The cursor will change to a vertical dotted line.
-Drag a box in the image and select Jump to region.
-You can also drag and select a region by holding down the shift key as you select a box in the image.
+Drag a box in the image and select Jump to region or Mark region.

-The Region Image supports user tracks, which you can display using the Add your data button in the left hand menu or clicking on icon (E), note that if you've already added your data to Ensembl, this button will be labelled Manage your data.
+The Region Image supports custom data with the user tracks, which you can display using the Add your data button in the left hand menu or clicking on icon (E), note that if you've already added your data to Ensembl, this button will be labelled Manage your data.

 Add or change data tracks using the configure this page tool button at the left of the page, the cog wheel icons in the images, or click on the track name itself.
-Add data by navigating to the Custom data tab in the configuration window and clicking on Add a custom track.
+A list of tracks can be viewed in the configuration panel (Figure 5).